boldyrevnikita/galaxy_classification/README.md

 The class distribution includes diverse galaxy morphologies from disturbed galaxies to edge-on galaxies with bulge.
 I created visualization functions to display examples from each class to better understand the dataset.

 ## Model Architecture: WaveMix
-Your approach leverages the WaveMix neural network architecture, which is relatively novel for image classification tasks.
+My approach leverages the WaveMix neural network architecture, which is relatively novel for image classification tasks.
 WaveMix combines wavelet transforms with standard neural network components, making it particularly effective for:
 • Capturing multi-scale features in images
 • Handling spatial hierarchies common in astronomical data
 • Processing high-resolution details while maintaining global context